Jan-Paul-Kleijn/FormMaker/README.md

 ## How to
 This package is quite easy to use if you know only a little bit of PHP, HTML and CSS.
-All good and well but how do I go about it then?
+How do you go about it then?
 Let me guide you.

 * Create a directory called `'FormMaker'` in the root directory of the theme of your WordPress installation.
 The name of the directory can be anything you like but for the sake of this How-to I will use this specific name.
 * Copy all contents of FormMaker to this directory.